DylanRhymaun/personal-website/writing/fun/albumsof2025.md

   <div class="album-review">
     <h3>Review</h3>
     <p>I am so glad I listened to this album.
 I&#x27;ve heard of Pulp growing up but couldn&#x27;t name a song by them, and their most popular single was a complete mystery to me.
-I guess this is one of those Robbie Williams phenomenons that never made it to the US much.
+I guess this is one of those Robbie Williams phenomenons that never made it to the US much. <br>
 Anyways, this album is my Blackstar of the year.
 It&#x27;s more upbeat and lighthearted than Blackstar, but at the end of the day it&#x27;s still old people singing about death.
 Still worth a listen, but probably won&#x27;t make it into anyone&#x27;s regular rotation.
 This was a one and done for me. </p>
   </div>